Conor Gallagher: West Ham's £40m bid for Chelsea and England midfielder rejected

-Gallagher has two years left on his Chelsea deal; midfielder is currently on pre-season tour in USA and scored for Mauricio Pochettino's side in win over Brighton; new boss sees him as part of the squad; West Ham keen on Joao Palhinha, James Ward-Prowse, Denis Zakaria and Edson Alvarez
+Conor Gallagher has two years left on his Chelsea deal and Mauricio Pochettino sees him as part of the squad; West Ham held talks with Scott McTominay but there is a gap in valuation with Man Utd; James Ward-Prowse pursuit expected as Hammers seek two midfielders to replace Declan Rice

 West Ham have had a £40m bid for Chelsea and England midfielder Conor Gallagher rejected.